martgnz/journocoders-geogrid/README.md

 </style>
 ```

-With that done we will simply listen to the `mousemove` and `mouseleave` events, and call a function when something happens.
+With that done we will simply listen to the `mousemove` and `mouseleave` events in our rendering stage, and call a function when something happens.

 ```javascript
   svg.selectAll('path')